Applications are now open for Semester 1, 2020.

 2017 — Jessica Hickey, St John's College Nambour

-- commencing full-time in first undergraduate degree program in the year immediately following graduation from secondary school
+- commencing full-time in the Bachelor of Communication (Journalism) in the year immediately following graduation from secondary school

-- graduating from a high school in the Moreton, Somerset, Sunshine Coast, Noosa, Gympie, South Burnett or Fraser Coast Council local government areas
+- graduating from a high school in Sunshine Coast or Noosa Council local government areas

 - permanent resident of Australia, Australian citizen, New Zealand citizen or Permanent Australian Humanitarian Visa holder